Generalized Einstein-Scalar-Maxwell theories and locally geometric U-folds: Generalized scalar sigma models coupled to gravity and to Abelian gauge fields

 \section{Generalized scalar sigma models coupled to gravity and to Abelian gauge fields}

-In this section we give a global, frame-free and coordinate-free description of the equations of motion of the scalar sigma model coupled to gravity and to an arbitrary number $n$ of Abelian gauge fields --- also known as the Einstein-Scalar-Maxwell (ESM) theory --- for the generalized case when the Abelian gauge fields have a non-trivial ``duality structure''.
+In this section we give the global mathematical formulation of the equations of motion of a scalar sigma model coupled to gravity and to an arbitrary number $n$ of Abelian gauge fields --- also known as the Einstein-Scalar-Maxwell (ESM) theory --- for the generalized case when the Abelian gauge fields have a non-trivial ``duality structure''.
 This theory is {\em locally} equivalent with that discussed in the supergravity literature, to which it reduces globally only when the duality structure is trivial.
 As we explain in a separate publication, the generalized models constructed in this section are physically allowed because the Maxwell equations defined on a non-simply connected oriented Lorentzian four-manifold can be ``twisted'' by a flat symplectic vector bundle.